 Training at the Ten10 Academy

 “Jenny Briant (Head of Academy Recruitment) was incredible at keeping in touch through the process and letting me know when I reached each stage of my application.
 I tackled the tests that were part of the process well thanks to my degree knowledge but the interview was a mixture of competency and workplace questions.
 Some of these were tough to answer because, again, I didn’t have practical work experience.
 I answered as best I could and discussed different scenarios with the Academy trainers, which were the first steps in marrying up my tech knowledge with how it could be applied in practical situations.

 “Once I was accepted into the Academy, I found the core training a great foundation in testing fundamentals.
 It was all very detailed, and the trainers were available to help out with any questions we had while we learned.
 The projects we worked on were challenging but rewarding.
 I joined when the company was still primarily a testing company.
 It was the first year that the Academy offered specialist training in different elements of technology.
 We now offer so many different paths for people to study and take their first steps in their careers.”

 Maariyah’s Academy Training

 After the Academy

 “My first work after the Academy was conducting some data migration for an insurance firm.
 I’ve always liked working with data but thought that working with it might come later in my career.
-It was a great opportunity for me and my fellow Academy Engineers and completed the work in half the time the client expected – meaning a three-month engagement dropped down to a month and a half.
+It was a great opportunity for me and my fellow Academy Engineers and we completed the work in half the expected time – meaning a three-month engagement dropped down to a month and a half.